killbill/api-pojos/README.md

     ├── killbill-plugin-framework-java    # killbill-plugin-framework-java project root directory
 ```

-`pojogen.jar` tool have an options to override default configuration values that you can check via `java -jar pojogen.jar --help`.
+To run the tool:

+  `java -jar pojogen.jar`.

+This will run the tool with the default configuration options.

-### Generate killbill-api interfaces to killbill-plugin-framework-java
+### Generate POJOs for killbill-api

-To doing this, simply run `java -jar pojogen.jar`.
-The `pojogen.jar` tool will run command with default configuration
+To generate POJOs for the [killbill-api](https://github.com/killbill/killbill-api) repo, you can run `java -jar pojogen.jar`

+Note that this will run the command with the default configuration
 defined in `<api-pojos>/src/main/resources/killbill-api-config.xml`.

-### Generate killbill-plugin-api interfaces to killbill-plugin-framework-java
+### Generate POJOs for killbill-plugin-api

+To generate POJOs for the [killbill-plugin-api](https://github.com/killbill/killbill-plugin-api) repo, you can run
-To doing this, simply run `java -jar pojogen.jar --source-project=plugin-api`.
-The `pojogen.jar` tool will run command
+`java -jar pojogen.jar --source-project=plugin-api`.
+Note that this will run the command with the default configuration
-with default configuration defined in `<api-pojos>/src/main/resources/killbill-plugin-api-config.xml`.
+defined in `<api-pojos>/src/main/resources/killbill-plugin-api-config.xml`.

-The `--source-project` option needed here because its default value is `api`. `--source-project` also only useful if
+The `--source-project` option is needed here because its default value is `api`. `--source-project` is also only useful if
-you not specify `<sourceDirectories />` in XML configuration or `--source-dirs` in command line option.
+you do not specify `<sourceDirectories />` in XML configuration or `--source-dirs` via the command line.

 ### Override XML configuration file

-To override configuration file, you can run, for example `java -jar pojogen.jar overridden-api-config.xml`.
+To override configuration file, you can run,  `java -jar pojogen.jar overridden-api-config.xml`.
 You can copy
 `<api-pojos>/src/main/resources/killbill-api-config.xml` or `<api-pojos>/src/main/resources/killbill-plugin-api-config.xml`,
 put them in the same directory as `pojogen.jar`, and edit configuration values as needed.

 ### Override configuration using `--<option>`

-`pojogen.jar` support some options to override one ore more default configuration.
+`pojogen.jar` allows overriding the default configuration options.
 For example:

 1. `java -jar pojogen.jar --output-subpackage=impl`.
 This will:
+   - It will override `<outputSubpackage />` from `boilerplate` to `impl`.
-   - Generate `killbill-api` interfaces to `killbill-plugin-framework-java`.
+   - Generate `killbill-api` POJOs to `killbill-plugin-framework-java`.
-   - XML configuration file not specified, so command above will using default
+   - XML configuration file is not specified, so the command above will using the default
      `<api-pojos>/src/main/resources/killbill-api-config.xml` configuration.
-   - It will override `<outputSubpackage />` from `boilerplate` to `impl`.

 2. `java -jar pojogen.jar --source-dirs=./killbill-plugin-api/catalog/src/main/java,./killbill-plugin-api/control/src/main/java overriden-config.xml`.
    This will:
-   - Generate only `catalog` and `control` module in `killbill-plugin-api` to `killbill-plugin-framework-java`.
+   - Generate POJOs for only the `catalog` and `control` modules from `killbill-plugin-api`.
-   - Will use `overriden-config.xml` as XML configuration instead of its default.
+   - Will use `overriden-config.xml` as the XML configuration instead of the default configuration

 ## XML Configuration

-To understand more about elements of XML configuration, you can check [setting](SETTINGS.md) doc.
+To understand more about the elements in the XML configuration, you can check [setting](SETTINGS.md) doc.

 ## Command line options